danwing/https-local-domains/draft-thomson-https-local-domains.md

 Web browsers and other application clients store per-host state using the host name, including cached form data such as passwords, integrated and 3rd party password managers, cookies, and other data.
-When a name collision occurs (e.g., the same printer.internal name on two different networks) the client cannot recognize a different host is being encountered.
-While it is possible to extend all of these clients to extend their index to include the server's public key, this seems to lack business justification for the engineering effort to solely improve the user experience (shorter name) on local networks.
+When a name collision occurs (e.g., the same printer.local name on two different networks) the client cannot recognize a different host is being encountered.
+While it is possible to extend all of these clients to extend their index to include the server's public key, this seems to lack business justification for the engineering effort to solely improve the user experience (short name, {{short}}) on local networks.

 A unique name can be created by embedding the hash of the public key into the name itself.
 This achieves uniqueness and is also